microsoft/CorrelationVector-Swift/README.md

 ## Swift Package Manager

-1. Run `swift package init` if not yet initialized
+1. Run `swift package init` if it hasn't been initialized
 2. Add the following dependency to the **Package** section in `Package.swift`:
 ```swift
 dependencies: [